M-Gweltaz/OC-Project-14-NPM-Lib/README.md

 	listName={yourListNameVar}
 	selectedValue={yourSelectedValueVar}
 	eventListener={yourEventHandlingFunc}
+	className={yourClassName}
 />
 ```

 Make sure to replace yourListItemsVar, yourListNameVar, yourSelectedValueVar, and yourEventHandlingFunc with your actual variable names and event handler.
+You can add an optional className to the component by adding the className prop for styling purpose.

 For more information, you can visit the project's [GitHub repository](https://github.com/M-Gweltaz/OC-Project-14-NPM-Lib) and feel free to provide feedback or contribute!